markmollart/contact-details/readme.txt

 1. Contact Details page in the WordPress administration area

 == Changelog ==

+= 1.2.1 =
+* Removed italics from shortcode tip on Contact Details page.
+This was potentially italicizing content when copy+pasted in to posts or pages.

+= 1.2 =
+* Fixed output location of shortcodes

 = 1.1 =
 * Modified shortcode behaviour to return output instead of directly printing